ProgrammingBlockchain/ProgrammingBlockchain/introduction/why_c.md

 *   C# is closely related to Java and C++.
 As such, it can be easily read by developers who already know C syntax.
 *   Nicolas Dorier, one of the authors of this book, created the most popular Bitcoin Framework for .NET, called [NBitcoin](https://github.com/MetacoSA/NBitcoin).

 The authors of this book have over 15 years combined experience with C#.
 It is our go-to language for any project for fun or profit.

----

-_**Fact:** We have not been paid by Microsoft.
-It’s not too late to change that._
+> Fact: We have not been paid by Microsoft.
+It’s not too late to change that.

----